 If you are not careful and approach your gap year with a clear plan, then you may end up wasting a significant amount of time.
-Yes, taking a break if you’re feeling burned out can be helpful in the long-term with getting you motivated and back on track, but if your break doesn’t have a firm deadline or a structured plan, then you may end up failing to meet your own goals.
+Yes, taking a break if you’re feeling burned out can be helpful in the long term with getting you motivated and back on track, but if your break doesn’t have a firm deadline or a structured plan, then you may end up failing to meet your own goals.

 It will be important to give yourself goals to work toward and a timeline to keep yourself moving forward.
 This is especially true if you plan to apply to colleges during your gap year to make sure that you meet deadlines for applications and application materials.

-Working with an Admission Expert
+Working with a College Admissions Expert

 Deciding to take a gap year is a serious decision.
 You’ll need to check with your schools of interest, discuss with your parents, and even seek out the advice of your teachers and peers.
 Our college admissions experts at AdmissionSight understand the importance of making the right decisions for your future.